postman-open-technologies/knowledge-base/R/oas/oas_summary.md

   33.7Kb, ranging from \< 1Kb to 7,575Kb.
 - No significant difference is observed between version 2 (33.1Kb) and 3
   (34.1Kb)
+- Some interesting differences are observed between API from the Postman public network vs APIs collected the Internet
+- It’s important to keep in mind that assessing API size can be challenging as we may do not have the full definition when the specification is spread across multiple files

 ## Validity and source of errors